— 14 Jan 2022 09:11:11 by Kate Moore

 Everyone in the group aged 12 years and over will need to present a negative PCR or lateral flow test result taken within 24 hours pre-departure.

 All travellers must complete this sworn statement certifying the absence of COVID-19 symptoms and of any contact with a confirmed case of COVID-19.

-If tests are still required by the time you travel, we'll support you in accessing these tests.
+If tests are still required for unvaccinated children by the time you travel, we'll support you in accessing these tests.

-Groups staying at our centres will have tests conducted on-site by local nurses to reduce the impact on your stay.
-Each antigenic test will cost €15.
-Each legal guardian will need to sign a test consent form and authorise the party leader to collect the results.
+Groups staying at our centres can access tests conducted on-site by local nurses to reduce the impact on your stay.
+Each antigenic test will cost €15 and we will need a legal guardian to sign a test consent form and authorise the party leader to collect the results.